Yazid III: Early life

-Downfall of Al-Walid
+Role in the downfall of Al-Walid

 During the reign of his cousin al-Walid II, Yazid spoke out against Walid's "immorality" which included discrimination on behalf of the Banu Qays Arabs against Yemenis and non-Arab Muslims, and Yazid received further support from the Qadariya and Murji'iya (believers in human free will).
 Yazid slipped into Damascus and deposed Walid in a coup, following this up with a disbursement of funds from the treasury.

-According to Yazid's own account, Yazid sent Abd al-Aziz ibn al-Hajjaj ibn Abd al-Malik to meet Walid at al-Bakhra'.
+According to Yazid's own account, Yazid sent Abd al-Aziz ibn al-Hajjaj ibn Abd al-Malik to meet Walid at Al-Bakhra.
 'Abd al-Aziz offered to set up a tribal assembly (shura) to decide the future of the realm.
 Walid rejected this offer and attacked, by which action he lost his life.
 Yazid had Walid's head hoisted "on a lance and paraded around Damascus"; Yazid then imprisoned Walid's sons 'Uthman and Hakam, whom Walid had designated as his heirs.

-Accession
+Reign

 Pound weight's inscription, stamped on top in an angular script known as kufic, evokes Yazid III.

 On accession, Yazid explained that he had rebelled on behalf of the Book of Allah and the Sunna of His Prophet, and that this entailed ensuring that the strong not prey upon the weak.
 He promised "to engage in no building works, squander no money on wives or children, transfer no money from one province to another" without reason, "keep no troops on the field too long", and not to overtax the ahl al-dhimma; instead, he would eschew discrimination and would make his payments on time.
 He promised abdication if he failed to meet these goals, and held in principle to al-amr shura – to an elected caliphate.

+To shore up political support across the provinces following his coup, Yazid pursued a strategy of expanding state patronage.
+He ordered his representatives in Egypt to enlarge the military payroll, adding thirty thousand new fighters to the registry, which successfully secured the loyalty of the Egyptian Arab garrison for his regime.

 Tabari records Yazid's nickname "the Diminisher" (Naqis), given because he reduced military annuities by 10%, whereas his predecessor had promised a raise.
 According to Islamic popular tradition, recorded in an apocalyptic style, Yazid would go himself into the marketplace.

 The city of Homs refused allegiance to Yazid, and there were several other dissident movements against him.
-Another cousin, Marwan ibn Muhammad ibn Marwan, governor of Armenia, had initially supported Walid and on Walid's death entered Iraq to avenge him.
+Another cousin, Marwan ibn Muhammad, governor of Armenia, had initially supported Walid and on Walid's death entered Iraq to avenge him.
 Marwan eventually rallied around Yazid.